-- 58. Mobilisation (or leveraging) refers to the ways in which specific mechanisms stimulate the allocation of additional financial resources to particular objectives; it requires a demonstrable causal link between finance made available for a specific project and the leveraging instrument used. - 59.
-TOSSD measures the resources mobilised by official development finance interventions from private sources, where a causal link between the provision of the private finance and the official intervention can be documented.
+51.53.
+Mobilisation (or leveraging) refers to the ways in which specific mechanisms stimulate the allocation of additional financial resources to particular objectives; it implies a causal link between finance made available for a specific project and the leveraging instrument used.

+52.54.
+TOSSD measures the resources mobilised by official development finance interventions from private sources, where a causal link between the provision of the private finance and the official intervention can be established.
 Transactions are classified as official or private according to who owns or controls the financing entity (see paragraph 13).
-Any resources mobilised from public entities should be excluded from the mobilisation measure. - 60.
+Any resources mobilised from public entities should be excluded from the mobilisation measure.

+53.55.
 Data on resources mobilised from the private sector are collected for the following leveraging instruments/mechanisms: guarantees/insurance; syndicated loans; shares in collective investment vehicles (CIVs); credit lines; direct investment in companies; grants and loans in simple co-financing arrangements; and project finance schemes.